oposs/agrammon/README.md

 ## Installation Web App

-Install npm from your distro and then run
+Install npm and jq from your distro and then run

 mkdir -p public # first time only
 ./bootstrap